sequelize/sequelize/docs/docs/querying.md

 ## Ordering

 `order` takes an array of items to order the query by.
+Generally you will want to use a tuple/array of either attribute, direction or just direction to ensure proper escaping.

 ```js
 something.find({